danjgale/surfplot/examples/README.rst

 Tutorials
 ---------

-These tutorials provide a step-by-step walkthrough of ``brainplot``, covering each major feature in detail.
+These tutorials provide a step-by-step walkthrough of ``surfplot``, covering each major feature in detail.